sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-failure-complete-tasks/index.md

 ### Take Full Responsibility

-It’s essential to own up to your mistakes without making excuses.
+It's essential to own up to your mistakes without making excuses.
 Taking full responsibility signals that you respect your teacher's feelings and the effort they put into guiding you.

 #### Example:
 "I take full responsibility for not completing my assignments, and I know that this reflects poorly on my commitment to my education."